samvera/iiif_manifest/README.md

 In Presentation 3.0, additionally it **_may_** implement;
 - `#sequence_rendering` to contain an array of hashes for file downloads to be offered at each leaf node.
 This follows a similar format as `#sequence_rendering` at sequences level
+- `#see_also` to contain an array of hashes for related resources to be offered at each leaf node.
+Items must contain "@id" and "type" properties.
+Items should contain "label", "format", and "profile" properties.
 - `#placeholder_content` to contain an instance of `IIIFManifest::V3::DisplayContent` for [`placeholderCanvas`](https://iiif.io/api/presentation/3.0/#placeholdercanvas) at each leaf node

 ```ruby